andrewchristman/andrewchristman.github.io/_portfolio/paperscorer.md

     Sheets do not need to be sorted by section.
 You can enter all class sections as a single stack and the application will sort by section later.
     {: .notice}

 3. Select **Email** in the scanner/copier's user interface.
 Enter your own email address as the recipient email address.
 The exact wording and procedure may vary by model.
-Use the scanner/copier settings described above.
+Use the scanner/copier settings in the table above.
 4. The scanner/copier will process the sheets and email the file to your email address.
 5. Once you receive the PDF by email, save the file to a location on your computer.
-6. You are now ready to upload the file to PaperScorer.
-See the **Uploading** section below for instructions.
+6. Once saved, you are ready to upload the file to PaperScorer.
+Go to the **Uploading** section below for instructions.

 ### Alternatives (Summary Only)